mmakipaa/rl/README.md

 $ conda env create -n <name_for_env> -f environment.yml
 $ conda activate <name_for_env>
 ```
-Decide where to store test results and create corresponding `<folder>` if needed.
-See --report command line option below for more details.
+Decide where to store test results and create the corresponding `<folder>` if needed.
+See `--report` command line option below for more details.

 Run a test for 10000 episodes of blackjack with methods defined in [configs/all_agents.yaml](configs/all_agents.yaml).
 Store results in `<folder>/<filename>.pik`